 Customization like this can drastically increase your conversion rate.
 Very few businesses implement above and below the funnel optimizations, so when users come across this level of personalization on your website, they are sure to be impacted by it.

 When you think outside the box with A/B testing, the tools can most definitely support it!

 A/B testing allows businesses to make more educated decisions about their online presence.
 It provides information on how to continuously evolve and improve based on the user’s preferences.
 During the A/B testing process, you build hypotheses, understand user behaviors, and clarify what will work best.

 If you adopt a mindset that includes testing everything, learning more about your users, and settling disagreements with data, it will permeate down to all parts of your business and guide you down the right path.

 If you need examples of this, just look at any major company with an online presence.
-Facebook, Snapchat, Lionsgate, Google, Tesla, Amazon, Stripe, Twitter, Netflix, and General Motors all leverage AB testing in one way or another.
-They are data-backed, data-focused companies who continue their success by maintaining a data mindset.
+Facebook, Snapchat, Lionsgate, Google, Tesla, Amazon, Stripe, Twitter, Netflix, and General Motors all leverage A/B testing in one way or another.
+They are data-backed, data-focused companies that continue their success by maintaining a data mindset.

-As you begin your AB testing journey or look to improve it, remember to follow the steps laid out in this guide.
-Also consider how you can get more stakeholders involved to increase the investment of this critical process for your business.
+As you begin your A/B testing journey or look to improve it, remember to follow the steps laid out in this guide.
+Also, consider how you can get more stakeholders involved to increase the investment in this critical process for your business.